 What's So Funny?

-Is there anyone you'd like to play golf with?
+Are there politicians you'd like to play with?

 I don't like being around them; I don't think it helps my act.
 I can't treat them as human; I have to treat them as characters.